whatisnuclear/website/reactor_history.md

 equipment, that are used to understand the performance  of any new reactors operating principles.
 They are made after critical assemblies and before prototype reactors.
-We have run over a dozen REs, including the BORAX series, LAPRE-1 and 2, LAMPRE, HTRE-1 through 3, GCRE, OMRE, SRE, MSRE, ARE, HRE-1 and 2.
+We have run over a dozen REs, including the BORAX series, LAPRE-1 and 2, LAMPRE, HTRE-1 through 3, GCRE, OMRE, SRE, MSRE, ARE, HRE-1 and 2, UHTREX.
   </div>
 </div>